Doctave/doctave/docs/features/checks.md

 ======

 Doctave will over time add various checks that can be run as part of your build.
 When you run `doctave build`, you will see any failed checks in the terminal output.
-To opt out of these checks, use the `--skip-checks` flag.
+To not error out on these checks, use the `--allow-failed-checks` flag.

 Currently the only supported check is broken links checking.